oracle-samples/oci-data-science-ai-samples/labs/ai-document-understanding/workshops/2-console/2-console.md

 This is an optional set of steps if you want to test OCI Document Understanding with a variety of sample documents

 1. Create an Object Storage Bucket (This step is optional in case the bucket is already created)

   a.
-First, From the OCI Services menu, click Object Storage.
+First, From the OCI Services menu, click Storage then Buckets.
   ![Console navigation window](./images/bucket1.png)

   b.
 Then, Select Compartment from the left dropdown menu.
-Choose the compartment matching your name or company name.
+Choose the compartment that you gave rights to according to your policies in Lab 1.
+If you have a new trial tenancy, you can select the root compartment.
   ![Create object storage compartment window](./images/bucket2.png)

   c.
 Next click Create Bucket.